MidnightandShadow/balatro-ai-project-cs4100/description.md

 - Pair              (IMPOSSIBLE: scored cards would need to be worth at least 140 chips, most you could get is 22 chips from 2 aces)

 - High Card       (IMPOSSIBLE: scored card would need to be worth at least 295 chips, most you could get is 11 chips from 1 ace)
+---
+Action space:

+Assume you have 8 cards in your observable hand and can play any combination of 1 to 5 of the cards.
+Further, you can play them for 2 kinds of action types: a hand action or a discard action.

+That's 2 · (<sup>8</sup>C<sub>5</sub> + <sup>8</sup>C<sub>4</sub> + <sup>8</sup>C<sub>3</sub> + <sup>8</sup>C<sub>2</sub> + <sup>8</sup>C<sub>1</sub>
+) actions = 2 · (56 + 70 + 56 + 28 + 8) actions = 436 actions

+Once the player exhausts their remaining discard actions, the legal actions are limited to 436/2 = 218 legal actions.

+Once the player exhausts their remaining hand actions, the player has reached a terminal state.

+Note: in the full Balatro game, we'd have way more actions for several reasons, but mainly because we'd have to use permutations instead of combinations.
+Once you encounter cards with chip multiplier effects and jokers, the enforcement of left-to-right card order matters.
+However, this ordering has no effect on the first ante of the game, as cards can only add chips.